mikeblazanin/gcplyr/index.md

 4. Pre-processing and plotting your data: `vignette("preprocess_plot")`
 5. Processing your data: `vignette("process")`
 6. Analyzing your data: `vignette("analyze")`
+7. Dealing with noise: `vignette("noise")`
-7. Statistics, merging other data, and other resources:
+8. Statistics, merging other data, and other resources:
     `vignette("conclusion")`

 ## Citation